journeygroup/authentication/README.md

 ### User List

 The configuration option `users` allows you to provide a list of valid users to authenticate against.
-All lists require three parameters for each user `username`, `password`, and `level`, where the password a valid hash.
+All lists require three parameters for each user `username`, `password`, and `level`, where the password is a valid hash.
 The list can be provided though a number of flexible methods:

 #### Array